-Dynamic Lists are distributed list structures that can be used to store string elements, such as IP addresses, server names, or usernames.
-You can use these lists within a Correlation rule for a quick lookup to see whether an incoming event includes an element from the Dynamic List.
-Dynamic lists are also the only way to share state between multiple Correlation rules, so they are useful when co-ordination between different rules or the same rule at different times is needed.
+Dynamic Lists help you store string elements, such as IP addresses, server names, or user names.
+You can use these lists within a correlation rule for a quick lookup to see whether an incoming event includes an element from the Dynamic List.
+Because Dynamic Lists are also the only way to share the state between multiple correlation rules, they are useful when you want to co-ordinate between different rules or the same rule at different times.
+For information about correlation rules, see Chapter 5, "Correlating Event Data," on page 47.